• Skip to primary navigation

 Instructions

-• Into a large saucepan, add potatoes and cover by 1 inch of water.
-Bring to a boil then reduce heat to low.
-Simmer 20 minutes, until potatoes are very tender.
+• Into a large saucepan, add potatoes and cover with water by 1 inch.
+Bring to a boil, then reduce the heat to low.
+Simmer for about 20 minutes, until very tender.

-• Into a large skillet over medium-high, add oil.
-When the oil is hot, add the onions and carrot slices.
-Saute 3 minutes, until softened.
+• In a large skillet over medium-high heat, add vegetable oil.
+Once hot, add onions and carrots.
+Sauté for 3 minutes, until softened.
+Add garlic and cook for 1 more minute.

-• To the skillet, add ground beef substitute, salt, and pepper.
-Cook and stir until nicely browned and cooked through.
+• Add the vegan ground beef substitute, salt, and pepper.
+Cook, stirring often, until browned and heated through.

-• Sprinkle flour over the top.
-Toss to evenly coat.
+• Sprinkle flour evenly over the mixture and stir to coat.

 Nutrition